yetulaxman/linux-2/_tutorials/02a-hello-world.md

 Docker image has already been downloaded locally and therefore docker can execute the container straight away.

-4. What is the tag used in the hello-world example?
+4. What is the default image tag used in `hello-world` example?

-By default, image is pulled with latest tag.
-It is possible to pull an image with specified tag and is a good practice to use specific tag name for reproducible registry.
-Tag is more like as version control mechanism for docker images.
+By default, image is pulled with `latest` tag.
+It is possible to pull an image with a specified tag and is a good practice to use specific tag name for reproducible research.
+Tag is more like as version control mechanism for docker containers.

-Congratulations, you have run a “Hello World” in Docker!
+Congratulations, you have run a “Hello-World” Docker successfully !

-## Bonus exercise
+## Bonus Exercises

-1. Run a container from the image named "alpine" from DockerHub and execute a command inside the container so that the output from the container is "hello-world".
+1. Run a container from a image named "alpine" from DockerHub and execute a command inside that container so that output from the container is "hello-world".

 2. Name few other docker registries besides DockerHub.
 How would you run the same *hello-world example* from a different docker registry?
  Many other docker registries (=storage and distribution system for named Docker images) do exist besides DockerHub.
 Few examples include:
 - Google Container Registry
 - REDHAT Quay Container Registry
 - Amazon Elastic Container Registry
 - Azure Container Registry

 Default registry for docker client is DockerHub.
-For other registries, one has to write full name of registry/repository specific to an image depending on the registry.
+For other registries, one has to write full name docker images.
+It would look something like this: registry name/repository/imagename.